Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-vss.rst

 Device Support
 ==============

-The VSS FFT can generate VSS products for both AIE and AIE-ML devices.
+The VSS FFT can generate VSS products for AIE, AIE-ML and AIE-MLv2.
 The VSS is generated for the ``part`` that the user provides in the input cfg file.
 All features are supported on the two variants with the following differences:

 - ``DATA_TYPE`` and ``TWIDDLE_TYPE``.
 AIE-ML does not support cfloat type.
 - ``TWIDDLE_TYPE``: AIE supports cint32.
 AIE-ML does not.
-- ``ROUND_MODE``: Supported round modes differ between AIE and AIE-ML devices as for all library elements.
+- ``ROUND_MODE``: Supported round modes are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices as for all library elements.

 Supported Parameters
 ====================